argoproj/argo-helm/CONTRIBUTING.md

 #### Changelog

 We want to deliver transparent chart releases for our chart consumers.
-Therefor we require a changelog per new chart release.
+Therefore we require a changelog per new chart release.

 Changes on a chart must be documented in a chart specific changelog in the `Chart.yaml` [Annotation Section](https://helm.sh/docs/topics/charts/#the-chartyaml-file).
 For every new release the entire `artifacthub.io/changes` needs to be rewritten.
 Each change requires a new bullet point following the pattern `- "[{type}]: {description}"`.
 You can use the following template: